MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-portal-permissions.md

 [!INCLUDE [MDO Trial banner](../includes/mdo-trial-banner.md)]

-Global roles in Azure Active Directory (Azure AD) allow you to manage permissions and access to capabilities in all of Microsoft 365, which also includes Microsoft Defender for Office 365.
+Global roles in Microsoft Entra ID allow you to manage permissions and access to capabilities in all of Microsoft 365, which also includes Microsoft Defender for Office 365.
 But, if you need to limit permissions and capabilities to security features in Defender for Office 365 only, you can assign **Email & collaboration** permissions in the Microsoft 365 Defender portal.

 To manage Defender for Office 365 permissions in the Microsoft 365 Defender portal, go to **Permissions** \> **Email & collaboration roles** \> **Roles** or go directly to <https://security.microsoft.com/emailandcollabpermissions>.

-You need to be member of the **Global Administrator** role in Azure AD or a member of the **Organization Management** role group in Defender for Office 365 permissions.
+You need to be member of the **Global Administrator** role in Microsoft Entra ID or a member of the **Organization Management** role group in Defender for Office 365 permissions.
 Specifically, the **Role Management** role in Defender for Office 365 allows users to view, create, and modify Defender for Office 365 role groups.
 By default, that role is assigned only to the **Organization Management** role group (and by extension, global administrators).

 > [!NOTE]
 > Some Defender for Office 365 features require additional permissions in Exchange Online.
 For more information, see [Permissions in Exchange Online](/exchange/permissions-exo/permissions-exo).